fjebaker/notes/raspi-bit-torrent.md

   "readme": "https://ipinfo.io/missingauth"
 }
 ```
+Something I've noticed with the automated start of OpenVPN is that having multiple `.conf` files in `/etc/openvpn/` can cause some anomalous behaviour, especially on more recent versions of linux, including a highly annoying systemd password manager writing to `Wall` sporadically; make sure you only have **one** in the directory!

 ### Configuring Transmission <a name="configuring-transmission"></a>
 The configuration settings for the transmission daemon can be found in `/etc/transmission-daemon/settings.json`.
 Lines of importance are